kuyawa/kollek-api/readme.md

 ## Methods

-Include kollek-api.js in your project
+Include kollek-api.js in your project (npm package in the works)

 ```js
 const Kollek = require('./kollek-api.js')